caf-backup/quic_qsdk_atf-qsdk_arm-trusted-firmware/docs/plat/qti.rst

     make CROSS_COMPILE=aarch64-linux-gnu- PLAT=sc7180 COREBOOT=1

-the CROSS_COMPILE argument with you cross-compilation toolchain.
+update value of CROSS_COMPILE argument with your cross-compilation toolchain.

-Additional QTISECLIB_PATH=<path to qtiseclib> can be passed. if not passed build usage stub implementation of lib which doesn't boot on device.
+Additional QTISECLIB_PATH=<path to qtiseclib> can be added in build command. if QTISECLIB_PATH is not added in build command stub implementation of qtiseclib is picked. qtiseclib with stub implementation doesn't boot device.
+This was added to satisfy compilation.